Here are ten of the

 might consider red beryl quite underpriced.

-TAAFFEITE, pronounced TAR-fite, is a mauve to purple to red stone named
+TAAFFEITE, pronounced TAH-fite, is a mauve to purple to red stone named

 after Bohemian-Irish gemologist Richard Taaffe who discovered the first one from a box of